 Snacks and lunch will be provided for campers throughout the week.
 Please send a reusable water bottle with your camper each day.

 Campers should wear comfortable clothing and footwear suitable for walking, running and playing games.
 A bathing suit and towel are necessary if campers wish to participate in water activities.
-Certified lifeguards and staff will be present at the pool.
+Certified lifeguards and staff will be on duty at the pool.

 Parent(s)/Guardian(s) are responsible for all medical expenses.
 Notre Dame of Maryland does not provide medical insurance.